Methodology

 Verdict bands

-Footylab currently uses a band around zero for fair offers.
+Footylab currently uses a 5 percentage-point band around zero for fair offers.
 The further the score moves positive, the stronger the value call.
 The further it moves negative, the stronger the ripoff call.